Romani people in Hungary: Violence against Roma

-Anti-Roma Sentiment
+Anti-Roma attitudes and discrimination

 Anti-Roma attitudes and discrimination have existed continuously in Hungary since the dissolution of the Austro-Hungarian empire, and these views have often been mirrored or encouraged by anti-Roma policies and rhetoric from political parties and governments.
 A 2019 Pew Research poll found that 61% of Hungarians held unfavorable views of Roma.
 According to the Society for Threatened Peoples, the Roma are "consciously despised by the majority population," while anti-Roma attitudes are becoming more open.
 A range of negative views of Roma are common among the majority population, research in 2011 showed that 60% of Hungarians feel Roma have criminality "in their blood" and 42% supported the right of bars to refuse to allow Roma to enter.